ajpung/colt/README.md

 publications, blog posts, videos, and tutorials from a multitude of institutions.

-BUCK is working with a small but growing dataset.
+COLT is working with a small but growing dataset.
 Because of this, different models are built, compared, and optimized to find the best model for the task.
 The models include 20 canned classifiers (e.g. NaiveBayes, RandomForest, etc.) amd 35 convolution neural networks (CNNs), implemented via transfer learning and ensemble